 Across the rooves.
 Down a tree that grew by a house.
-Into a yard or lane, and up onto a wall.
-Thence to another tree or convenient place.
+Into a yard or lane, and up and along a wall.
+Thence to another tree or convenient high place.

 At times I saw them slip along streets that were throng and people-pestered.
 A thing I feared to do.